How to Make Cider: From Apple to Bottle

 Apples are unique in the fruit world:

-Malic Acid: The primary acid in apples—much more than grapes.
+Malic eid: The primary acid in apples—much more than grapes.
 This is what gives cider its "sharp" character.
 Malolactic fermentation (MLF) converts this to softer lactic acid.

 Low Nitrogen: Like honey, apples have low nitrogen content.
 This makes yeast nutrients essential for healthy fermentation.